Cyb3rR3ap3r/cyb3rr3ap3r.github.io/posts/ctf/cyberseclabs/fuel.md

 ![image](https://user-images.githubusercontent.com/50459517/109032719-8d6a0780-768b-11eb-8e02-5ee7469b6f5f.png)

+Looke like we have a couple of ports open.
 Lets check out port 80

 ![image](https://user-images.githubusercontent.com/50459517/109032751-95c24280-768b-11eb-9478-df37555e46c1.png)

 Looks like we have FuelCMS here.
-According to the robots.txt results from the nmap scan, /fuel is disallowed for serach engines so lets go there and see what we can find.
+According to the robots.txt results from the nmap scan, /fuel is disallowed for search engines so lets go there and see what we can find.

 ![image](https://user-images.githubusercontent.com/50459517/109032788-9eb31400-768b-11eb-83cc-41029f30987a.png)